jacobdonais/DoIT.VPNHelper/README.md

 ## Compilation
 **Please make sure `C:\Windows\Microsoft.NET\Framework64\<version>` is added to system path for csc.**
+### Compilation with PS Script file
+Please download the file `InstallDoITVPNHelper.ps1` and run it with PowerShell.

 ### Compilation with makefile
 Use the makefile to install and package
 ```